suvendujena2001/GyamSys_Training/status-reports/asmi-jena.md

 - Learned how to use Git operations from command line.
 - Learned Markdown Language and its documentation.
 - Understood the uses and working of Markdown Language.

+## Week 2 (01-Dec-2023 to 07-Dec-2023)
+- Revised HTML and its elements and attributes.
+- Learned to style in HTML itself.
+- Revised CSS and all its syntax.
+- Understood about External CSS,Internal CSS and Inline CSS.
+- Revised the CSS Styling.
+- Learned the basics of Javascript.